Discover the best of native wildlife and unspoilt rugged wilderness in this island sanctuary off the mainland of South Australia.

 Australia’s third-largest island is inhabited by 4700 people, with most of them living in Kingscote.
 The rest of the 155-kilometre-wide island (including the 33,000-hectare Flinders Chase National Park, the 500 kilometres of coastline and the skein of country lanes) is yours to explore.
 Switch off the sat nav, stop the clock and go find yourself.

-Or, more precisely, freshwater crayfish from the island’s marron farms, honey from the planet’s last remaining pure Ligurian bees and the award-winning Old Tom lemon-myrtle-infused gin made by KI Spirits at its rustic distillery at Cygnet River.
+Or, more precisely honey from the planet’s last remaining pure Ligurian bees and the award-winning Old Tom lemon-myrtle-infused gin made by KI Spirits at its rustic distillery at Cygnet River.

 Dine in the Enchanted Fig Tree

 Close to Snelling Beach is a 150-year-old fig tree with a footprint the size of four tennis courts.
-Inside the dense, gnarly space, food specialists Rachel Hannaford and Sasha Sachs have created magical “rooms” in which they serve a 10-course lunch of local produce ($115 per person).
-The tree is open from December to mid-April.
+Inside the dense, gnarly space, food specialists Rachel Hannaford and Sasha Sachs have created magical “rooms” in which guests of the island's LifeTime Private Retreats can enjoy a multi-course lunch.

 Go high or go humble